badicsalex/json_schema_to_c/README.md

 Usage
 -----

 Run the `json_schema_to_c.py --help` command, and go from there.
 Also see the example directory.
 You can test it by running `make run`.
+For more advanced functionality, check tests.

 Extensions to JSON Schema
 -------------------------